lsst-dm/dmtn-030/_processing-topic.rst

 - Explain what the processing context *means* in non-jargon language.
   What data goes in?
 What data comes out?
 - Link to adjacent processing contexts.
-  For example, a single frame processing topic should link to the data ingest topic.
+  For example, a single frame processing topic should mention and link to the data ingest topic.
 - Mention and link to the main command line tasks used in this context.
 - Suggest and link to an introductory tutorial for this processing context.